brave/brave-core/README.md

 >Team IDs look identical to provisioning profile UUIDs, so make sure this is the correct one.

 The entire `Local` directory is included in the `.gitignore`, so these changes are not tracked by source control.
 This allows code signing without making tracked changes.
-Updating this file will only sign the `Fennec` target for local builds.
+Updating this file will only sign the `Debug` target for local builds.

 ### Finding Team IDs